Showing posts with label Sport. Show all posts

 Cynicism over bike rack move

-Earlier this week, Brighton & Hove News ran a relatively small item about Sea Lanes on Madeira Drive wanting to move an existing bike rack facility away from the pavement and onto the beach pebbles.
+Earlier this week, Brighton and Hove News ran a relatively small item about Sea Lanes on Madeira Drive wanting to move an existing bike rack facility away from the pavement and onto the beach pebbles.
 The move is required, Sea Lanes, says because the facility’s current location immediately adjacent to the road enables thieves to quickly cut through locks and load bikes into waiting vehicles.
 In the new position, the bike racks would be overlooked by the reception staff.

 In addition, though, Sea Lanes has requested permission to replace the pavement-side racks with a small swim retail unit.
 In response to this idea, several members of the public have left comments on the Brighton & Hove News website.
 One, for example, has suggested that the ‘small retail unit’ is the MAIN reason for the planning request.
 Another didn’t mince his words: ‘This reason to move the bike racks is total rubbish and ONLY about using the site for a shop.’